cshift-tech/patchprelude/README.md

 At CShift, we believe that robust vulnerability management should be accessible to all.
 That's why we've open-sourced Patch Prelude, our proven blueprint for technical vulnerability management from discovery to completion.

 Patch Prelude helps engineers, security practitioners, and compliance professionals gain insights from a fully validated vulnerability management setup.
-It provides a comprehensive, ready-to-use framework that includes example roles, responsibilities, sample policy, and supporting standards.
+It provides a  ready-to-use blueprint that includes example roles and responsibilities.
 It's designed to give any organization a solid starting point for implementing effective software vulnerability management processes, completely free of charge.

 # Vulnerability Management Blueprint
 The image  visually outlines the Patch Prelude blueprint for technical vulnerability management.
 It illustrates a comprehensive and orchestrated process, through every stage from vulnerability discovery to effective resolution and continuous monitoring.